Academic Integrity Policy

 Electronic submission of major assessments on Brightspace is mandatory for all modules.
 All assessments submitted electronically will be checked by the University originality checker software.

 Submission of an electronic copy of major assessments using the originality checker, acts both as a deterrent against academic misconduct and an efficient way of detecting it.
 Students are advised to use the originality checker as a guide and to check the plagiarism score ahead of final submission of the assignment.
-If the score is high (more than 10%, not including
+If the score is high (more than 10%, not including rubric or bibliography), the student needs to check that all material has been referenced in accordance with the School guidelines

 Paraphrasing words or phrases to avoid detection is not the solution as this is just another form of academic misconduct (see specific examples above).
 The electronic copy further offers a resource for Module Coordinator seeking to advise students who may be veering close to academic misconduct, as well as guiding students in relation to accurate and comprehensive referencing of sources.

-4. Student Academic Misconduct Protocol
+4. School of English Drama and Film Student Academic Misconduct Protocol

-v.
-If the Committee decides that there is evidence of academic misconduct, a meeting of the Academic Integrity Committee is then convened and the student is informed by a member of the committee, via the student’s UCD email address, that
+Alternatively, the student is informed by a member of the committee, via the student’s UCD email address, that

-b.
-The student is also informed about sources of support, such as those provided by their Student Advisors and/or the Students’ Union.
+• The student is also informed about sources of support, such as those provided by their Student Advisors and/or the Students’ Union.

-c.
-The student is invited to respond to the allegation by attending a meeting convened by Academic Integrity Committee and is advised that their Student Adviser may attend if that is what they wish.
+• The student is invited to respond to the allegation by attending a meeting convened by Academic Integrity Committee and is advised that their Student Adviser may attend if that is what they wish.

-d.
 A specific timeframe will be set out for the student within which they must confirm attendance at the meeting.

-vi.
-If the student fails to respond to an email request to confirm a meeting time or fails to attend the confirmed meeting, the Committee will, within any timeframes established, proceed to consider the case.
+6. If the student fails to respond to an email request to confirm a meeting time or fails to attend the confirmed meeting, the Committee will, within any timeframes established, proceed to consider the case.

 Outcomes of a Referral to the Academic Integrity Committee